0

 Flavored Waters

-AND, recent scientific research suggests that if your brain thinks you are consuming sugar, then your body will respond as if it is sugar.
+AND, recent scientific research suggests that if your brain thinks you are consuming sugar, then your body is going to respond as if it is ingesting sugar.
+So what's the point?

 Your pancreas will release insulin anyway.
-So what's the point?
-Real sugar tastes better and if you can manage your intake, most people will do just fine with a little.
+Real sugar tastes better and if you can manage and moderate your intake to safe levels for you, most people will do just fine with a little real sugar.

 There is also research that shows consuming large amounts of these alternative sweeteners may be harmful to your health.
 The one that comes to mind that I've seen the research first is erythritol.